The Evolution of the Wonder Trail

 A simple mistake

 In 1827, David Douglas, a botanist for the Hudson Bay Company, was struck by the impressive size of two mountains on either side of the Athabasca Pass in the Canadian Rockies.
-He incorrectly recorded their elevations as the highest points in Western Canada, kicking off more than 60 years of unsuccessful expeditions by mountaineers trying to conquer them.
+He incorrectly recorded their elevations as the highest points in Western Canada, kicking off more than 60 years of unsuccessful expeditions by mountaineers trying to find and conquer them.

 Geologist Arthur Coleman was one of these intrepid explorers, searching for one of the elusive peaks in 1884.
 Although he never found what he was looking for, his journey was not fruitless—the route he took from Sunwapta River to Jasper would ultimately become the Icefields Parkway.